waynodiablo/Oystercard/battle_ships_web.md

 - Add steps to the scenario
 - Add a scenario for when the player does not input his name

+**Exercises**

+* Allow the user the play against the computer by shooting at a randomly generated computer opponent board

-## Version 2: Making the game playable
+## Version 2: Making the game playable by two people

-We have now the first walking skeleton of our application and we are ready to add more features to describe our application.
+We now have the first walking skeleton of our application and we are ready to add more features to describe our application.

 For this to happen we need to introduce the concept of a session to our application and make it _remember_ who is playing against whom.
 We also need to make sure that our application only allows 2 players per game.